 - Carrying multiple drawings- As per the USPTO, a Single sheet can have multiple drawings, however, draftspersons need to ensure that the cleanliness of the drawing is not compromised.

 The above formatting rules are mainly for the USPTO and except for some minor changes, it remains almost the same for most of the countries.
 Viewing the complexities in creating drawings for patents it could be overwhelming for people who are new to this domain and thus should take help of experienced patent illustrators who have been working in this field for a long time.
+These patent illustrators help the applicant to draw perfect patent drawings for their patent applications abiding to the guidelines of the patent offices.

 How can we help you?

 For more information on our company and the services provided by us please visit our website where you will get to know how we execute the work and also have a look at our sample drawings.
 Our experienced team at PatSketch holds the capability of delivering your work promptly without compromising on the quality.
 Nevertheless, if you need any iterations (seldom required) we do that till you get full assurance with the output.
+Our services are designed to cater to all customer needs and provide satisfaction which is why we also provide any number of iterations.
+Visit us to know more about our services or contact us.